Information About the Wastewater Treatment Plant Dispute

 plant construction loan costs that should be borne by City ratepayers pursuant to the contract.

-The City has taken wastewater treatment plant capacity previously purchased by Brooktrails as capacity "exclusive" to Brooktrails; this has created the possibility of a shifting of costs from vacant lot owners to current Brooktrails ratepayers amounting to a rate of at least $7.75 a month.
+The City has taken wastewater treatment plant capacity previously purchased by Brooktrails as capacity "exclusive" to Brooktrails; this has created the possibility of shifting costs from vacant lot owners to current Brooktrails ratepayers amounting to a rate of at least $7.75 a month.

 "On September 11, 1967 the City of Willits (City) and the Brooktrails Resort Improvement District – now the Brooktrails Township Community Services District (District) entered into an agreement allowing the District to dispose of up to 0.49 mgd ADWF of sewage into the City WWTF.